What are scope 3 emissions?

 How can my organisation measure its scope 3 carbon emissions and value chain carbon footprint?

-We offer a range of services to help you measure and manage your supply chain emissions:
+We offer a range of services to help you measure and manage your value and supply chain emissions:

-- Our Business Advice services offer support with supply chain carbon strategy and supplier engagement.
+Value and supply chain sustainabilityincludes building a low carbon strategy and supplier engagement.

-- The Carbon Trust Standard for Supply Chain is the world’s first independent certification for organisations that are measuring, managing and reducing greenhouse gas (CO2e) emissions in their supply chains.
+Carbon Trust Standard certification for organisations that are reducing greenhouse gas (CO2e) emissions in their supply chains.

 To find out more about any of the above, please contact us.